Berkanktk/CyberSecurity/README.md

 **Offensive security** - is the process of breaking into computer systems, exploiting software bugs, and finding loopholes in applications to gain unauthorized access to them.
 **Passive reconnaissance** - We rely on publicly available information.
 **Passphrase** - Separate to the key, a passphrase is similar to a password and used to protect a key.
+**Password Spraying** - Password spraying is a brute force attack that uses a list of usernames and a single password to try to gain access to a system.
 **Penetration Tester** - Responsible for testing technology products for finding exploitable security vulnerabilities.
 **Plaintext** - Data before encryption, often text but not always.
 Could be a photograph or other file
 **Proxy** -  A proxy server is kind of gateway betweenour application and the internet